 Holy Trinity's services are traditional in character, using the 1928 Book of Common Prayer and the 1940 Hymnal.
 All of the liturgy is printed in the service booklet, making it accessible to even the newest worshiper.
 During the fall and spring semesters, we have two services, one at 8:30 and another at 10:30.
 Both services are largely identical in style and content.
 During the winter and summer breaks at the college, we have only one service at 10:30 am.
+See the footer of this webpage to see what schedule (semester or break) we are currently on.

 How long will the service last?